taetscher/ICARUS/README.md

 ### PLOTTiBoi
 PLOTTiBoi was written to visualize some of the results of this thesis.
+It has two modes, one to plot the total amount of tweets saved per day and one to plot the detections made with ICARUS.

 ----